-The responsibility for development of WMA policy falls largely to the Council and its Committees.
-By the time a proposed policy is presented to the General Assembly for adoption, it will have been circulated to NMAs for input (sometimes several times), undergone multiple reviews and revisions by the relevant Committee, and received the approval of the Council.
+The responsibility for the development of WMA policy falls largely to the Council and its Committees.
+By the time a proposed policy is presented to the General Assembly for adoption, it will have been circulated to Constituent Members for input (sometimes several times), undergone multiple reviews and revisions by the relevant Committee, and received the approval of the Council.